zoxon/gulp-front/README.md

 There is a script for add/delete modules in project in gulp-front.

-* `npm run amo <moduleName>` - creates an empty module with a help of technologies, such as jade and styl;
+* `npm run amo <moduleName>` - creates an empty module with a help of technologies, such as pug and styl;
-* `npm run amo <moduleName> js yml json` - creates an empty module with a help of jade and styl and also using additional technologies: js, yml and json;
+* `npm run amo <moduleName> js yml` - creates an empty module with a help of pug and styl and also using additional technologies: js, yml and json;
-* `npm run rmo <moduleName>` - Use to delete a module.nologies: js, yml and json;
+* `npm run rmo <moduleName>` - Use to delete a module completely;
 * `npm run rmo <moduleName>` - Use to delete a module.